abakim/Melano-malo/README.md

 # MelanoMoles
-Segmentation and classification system for moles suspected of melanoma using image processing
+Segmentation and classification software for moles suspected of melanoma using image processing

 ### Problema y contexto